‘Alohilani Resort Waikiki Beach

 - Savor innovative Pan-Asian fusion cuisine at two signature restaurants led by Iron Chef Masaharu Morimoto — one for fine dining and a casual eatery with a beer garden

-- Join the resort's signature green initiative on a tree-planting tour of the Alohilani Forest, and track your chipped tree throughout its life
+- Join the resort's signature green initiative on a tree-planting tour of the Alohilani Forest, located in Gunstock Ranch on Oahu’s north shore, and track your chipped tree throughout its life

-- Lounge in the showstopping lobby bar, where colorful native fish swim in 280,000-gallon, two-story Oceanarium
+- Lounge in the showstopping lobby bar, where colorful native fish swim in a 280,000-gallon, two-story Oceanarium

 - Take a hula lesson or yoga class, work out in the 24-hour gym or get a message at the Island Club and Spa, and enjoy batting cages and tennis on rooftop courts